-Shaw first Scot to medal at Paralympics
+Shaw first Scot to win Paralympic medal

-Tokyo 2020 Paralympics: Toni Shaw first Scot to medal at Games
+Tokyo Paralympics: Toni Shaw first Scot to win medal at Games

 Last updated on .From the section Disability Sport

-Toni Shaw is the first Scot to win a medal at the 2020 Paralympic Games after finishing third in the women's S9 400m freestyle.
+Toni Shaw has become the first Scot to win a medal at the 2020 Paralympic Games after claiming bronze in the women's S9 400m freestyle.

-The 18-year-old won Paralympics GB's first swimming medal in Tokyo as she marked at her first Games with a new personal best of 4:39.32.
+Shaw, 18, won Britain's first swimming medal in Tokyo as she marked her first Games with a personal best of 4:39.32.

 Australia's Lakeisha Patterson took gold, finishing just 0.08 seconds ahead of Hungary's Zsofia Konkoly.